Bounds for Laplace eigenvalues of Kaehler metrics: Statements and discussion of results

 where $n$ is the complex dimension.
 The restriction to a class of metrics $\mathcal K_\Omega(\Sigma^n, J)$ is necessary for such a bound to hold.
 Indeed, by the results of Colbois and Dodziuk~\cite{CD94}, see also Lohkamp~\cite{Loh}, the quantity $\Lambda_1(g)$ is unbounded when $n>1$ and $g$ ranges over all Riemannian metrics.
-Theorem~\ref{t:bly} also implies that the Fubini-Study metric maximises the first Laplace eigenvalue in its K\"ahler class.
-This result has been generalised by Arezzo, Ghigi, and Loi~\cite{AGL} to the setting of K\"ahler manifolds that admit holomorphic stable vector bundles over $M$ with sufficiently many sections.
+Theorem~\ref{t:bly} also implies that the Fubini-Study metric on the projective space $\mathbb CP^m$ maximises the first Laplace eigenvalue in its K\"ahler class.
+This result has been generalised by Arezzo, Ghigi, and Loi~\cite{AGL} to the setting of K\"ahler manifolds that admit holomorphic stable vector bundles over $M$ with sufficiently many sections, under an appropriate stability condition.
 In particular, they show that the symmetric K\"ahler-Einstein metrics on the Grassmannian spaces also maximize the first Laplace eigenvalue in their K\"ahler classes.
 Moreover, as is shown in~\cite{BG13}, so do symmetric K\"ahler-Einstein metrics on Hermitian symmetric spaces of compact type.
 Related to this circle of questions extremal eigenvalue problems have been considered in~\cite{AJK}.

 The purpose of this paper is to prove inequalities analogous to Theorem~\ref{t:bly} for higher Laplace eigenvalues, answering the question raised by Yau~\cite{Yau96}.
 We also obtain inequalities for higher Laplace eigenvalues on analytic subvarieties in K\"ahler manifolds.